Usage Guide¶

 Template Overrides: Within the

-file to serve as the base template.
+templates/directory in your project’s base directory, create atemplated_email/directory.
+Then add amarkdown_base.htmlfile to serve as the base template.
 This will override the default base template from the package.Custom Base Template: Place your custom base HTML template elsewhere and update the

-setting to point to it.
+TEMPLATED_EMAIL_BASE_HTML_TEMPLATEsetting to point to it.

-Example: templated_email/markdown_base.html
+Example: templated_email/markdown_base.html¶

 <!DOCTYPE html>